hack3rs.ca network-security

 defender-toolkit-index.json

-These are foundational network security tools and references worth learning well.
-The goal is to understand what each tool is best at, where it fits in a workflow, and what output it produces.
+These are the tools defenders actually run.
+Learn what each one is best at, where it fits in a workflow, and what its output is telling you — not just how to invoke it.

 defender-starter-checklist.sh